 A Gantt chart is the most popular type of project timeline.
 It allows users to easily visualize the total length of the project; the tasks in a project; their anticipated start dates, end dates, and durations; and any overlap among tasks in the project.
 Gantt charts work best for projects with relatively few tasks and in which few schedule changes are likely.

 Complex projects may result in a cluttered and difficult-to-use Gantt chart, and they can be cumbersome to update if changes occur.

 Digital calendars are useful because they’re easy to update, shareable, and can send you reminders of upcoming deadlines and meetings.
-If you use a calendar integrated with project management software, you can often change views, automatically send alerts and updates to affected team members, and import information from other features into your calendar.
+If you use a calendar integrated with a google project management tool, you can often change views, automatically send alerts and updates to affected team members, and import information from other features into your calendar.

 A work breakdown structure (WBS) is a chart that divides a project up into smaller sets of tasks and activities.
 It sometimes looks something like a family tree at first glance, with the project name at the top, individual deliverables below, and progressively smaller “chunks” of work at each descending level.
 Normally a maximum of four levels is sufficient.

 Work breakdown structures are very helpful for estimating the costs and duration of a project.
 However, they aren’t designed to be flexible or to show durations or dependencies of tasks.